BillQK/gitlock/README.md

 **Q: What's the difference between using `--repo` and `--log`?**
 A: The `--repo` option is more versatile and can handle local repositories, log files, or remote URLs.
 The `--log` option is maintained for backward compatibility but is deprecated.

-**Q: Do I need to have Git installed to use GitlockHolmes?**
+**Q: Do I need to have Git installed to use Gitlock?**
-A: Yes, GitlockHolmes requires Git to be installed when analyzing repositories directly.
+A: Yes, Gitlock requires Git to be installed when analyzing repositories directly.
 When analyzing pre-generated log files, Git is not required.

 ## Performance Considerations

-GitlockHolmes analyzes Git history and performs complexity calculations, which can be resource-intensive for large repositories:
+Gitlock analyzes Git history and performs complexity calculations, which can be resource-intensive for large repositories:

 - **Memory usage**: Analyzing large repositories (10,000+ commits) can require 1-2GB of RAM
 - **Execution time**: Full analysis might take 1-5 minutes for medium-sized repositories